 In 2017, Central Co-op shared the results of our first Impact Study, which gave hard numbers to the positive effect the co-op has on our state.
-This year, we asked Civic Economics to update this study in order to show the ripple effect that the Co-op's progressive compensation package and support for local producers have on our economy.
+In 2018, we asked Civic Economics to update this study in order to show the ripple effect that the Co-op's progressive compensation package and support for local producers have on our economy.
 The result: The report found Central Co-op’s economic activity generates an additional $8 million in Washington’s local economy compared to a conventional grocery chain store!

 This study shows that we are putting our cooperative principles into action for tangible results that go beyond the walls of our Co-op.
 These results demonstrate the power of community ownership and democratic governance as we put the values of our community to work in our Co-op!
 Congratulations and thank you to all our members!

 In 2017, Central Co-op hired Civic Economics to conduct a Local Impact Study to help us quantify exactly how our activities make a difference in our neighborhoods and state.
 Their study revealed: